 Wildlife conservation and habitat management take all of us working together, from hunters and anglers to backyard birders to town officials.
 Find out how you can get involved.

 The N.C.
-Wildlife Action Plan (WAP) is a comprehensive planning tool developed by the N.C.
-Wildlife Resources Commission to help conserve and enhance the state’s full array of fish and wildlife species and their habitats.
+Wildlife Action Plan is a comprehensive planning tool developed by the Wildlife Commission to help conserve and enhance the state’s full array of fish and wildlife species and their habitats.

 North Carolina is home to a rich diversity of wildlife.
-Learn about our protected, threatened and endangered wildlife, as well as species that aren’t hunted, trapped or fished.
+Learn about our protected, threatened and endangered wildlife, as well as species that are not hunted, trapped or fished.

 Wildlife need habitat for food, water, shelter and reproduction.
 Find out where wildlife lives in your area – from the mountains to the coast to your own backyard.